EMERGE Leeds: Complex Emotional Needs Service

 Dialectical Behaviour Therapy (DBT) Skills Group

-Dialectical Behaviour Therapy (DBT) skills groups are designed to help people learn new skills to help them cope when they feel suicidal or want to use self-harming or life-threatening behaviours to manage distress.
+Dialectical Behaviour Therapy (DBT) informed skills groups are designed to help people to learn skills to manage powerful and overwhelming emotions and distress effectively.

 Making a referral to the DBT Skills Group - information for service users and professionals